SkylineCommunications/dataminer-docs/connector-help/connector_help/Teleste_Amplifier_Collector.md

 ### Configuration of the amplifiers to poll

-You need to configure the set of amplifiers to make the driver work.
+You need to configure the set of amplifiers to make the connector work.
 This can be done via the **Configure Provisioning** page.
 Please refer to the section "Configure Provisioning" below for further details.

 ### Offload configuration